ckkissane/attention-output-saes/README.md

 # Attention Output Sparse Autoencoders

-Code to reproduce key results accompanying "Interpreting Attention Layer Outputs with Sparse Autoencoders" by Kissane et al. 2024.
+Welcome from ICML 2024!
+In this repository, you will find the code to reproduce key results accompanying "Interpreting Attention Layer Outputs with Sparse Autoencoders" by Kissane et al. 2024.

 * [Paper](https://arxiv.org/abs/2406.17759)
 * [Blog posts](https://www.alignmentforum.org/s/FzGeLpkzDgzGhigLm)